QPCrummer/Quark-Crystals/README.md

 # Quark Crystals
-**Obiously a shoutout to Vazkii and the development team of quark, this mod exists because of their hard work!**
+**Obviously a shoutout to Vazkii and the development team of quark, this mod exists because of their hard work!**

 Crystals from quark 1.18 & 1.12.2... ported to fabric!